-The lab will be accepting 1-2 graduate students in 2016.
+The lab is nearing capacity, but is always on the lookout for smart, motivated, independent thinkers.
 If you are in the process of applying to graduate schools and are interested in our lab, please take a look at these websites describing the graduate programs in Ecology and Evolutionary Biology and Neuroscience at Princeton.
 Please also feel free to email Lindy ( csm7 at princeton dot edu) with your CV, a description of your research interests, and a general idea for what you might like to study in the lab.
 When it comes time to putting an application together, Steven Phelps of UT Austin provides some great advice (see “what makes a good graduate application” at the bottom of this page).

-The McBride lab is always interested in motivated, independent postdocs.
+As mentioned above, The McBride lab is nearing capacity.
+But we are always interested in smart, motivated, independent thinkers.
 If you are interested, please email Lindy ( csm7 at princeton dot edu) to discuss opportunities.